 Credential disputes shall be resolved before the election process is started with nominations and/or the report of the nominating committee.

-Uncontested election may be voted by acclamation;
+Uncontested election may be voted by acclamation.

 A secret ballot shall be used for contested elections.

 In the event that no candidate receives a majority vote, there shall be an additional ballot and vote eliminating the candidate(s) with the least votes; such procedure to continue until one candidate receives a majority vote.